tgstoecker/A2TEA.Workflow/README.md

 5) Configure the config.yaml file to your needs
 - here you can adjust options for trimming, thread usage per rule and much more
+- very important are the choices for automatic filtering for longest isoform of fasta files and whether gene or transcript level quantification/diff. exp. analysis should be performed (auto_isoform_filtering: "NO" & transcript_level_quantification: "YES")
+	- very stable for standard fasta files from e.g. Ensembl, NCBI, etc.
+	- when not set to "YES", we assume you performed appropiate (or no) filtering yourself
+	- choosing automatic isoform filtering will create a subset peptide fasta file with only the longest isoform per gene; the header will be shortened to JUST the gene name identifier; this option MUST be used in conjunction with transcript_level_quantification: "NO"
+	- if you perform the filtering yourself and want to perform gene level Diff.
+Exp.
+Analysis take care to have the fasta headers for a protein to be the simple gene identifier (no .1; .p3; etc.)
+	- this is important since for the differential expression analysis we use tximport to reduce the cdna based quantification with tximport/kallisto to gene level (featureCounts if DNA fasta supplied), and association between orthology and expression analysis is the purpose of this software
+	- IN ANY USE-CASE: THE NAMES BETWEEN PEP.
+FASTA AND EITHER GENES OR TRANSCRIPTS IN THE SPECIES SPECIFIC GTF HAS TO MATCH!!
+	- some examples:
+		- case 1. you have standard fasta and annotation files from ensembl/NCBI; want to have one rep. protein seq. per GENE and trust the automatic process -> auto_isoform_filtering: "YES" & transcript_level_quantification: "NO"
+		- case 2. you filtered for longest isoform yourself (peptide fasta headers = gene names in respective gtf!) and are ok with the names being reduced to gene identifier -> auto_isoform_filtering: "NO" & transcript_level_quantification: "NO"
+		- case 3. you don't want to our filter & either want to use the whole or a custom subset of the transcriptome -> auto_isoform_filtering: "NO" & transcript_level_quantification: "YES"; this is the hands-on case in which you the USER are mostly responsible; again, both featureCounts/tximport(kallisto) will produce count tables with the transcript names as found in the gtf; these transcript names have to match the headers in the peptide fasta files

 6) Run A2TEA with (exchange XX for the amount of cores you can offer):
 `snakemake --cores XX --use-conda`  (remove `use-conda` if you installed all software into one conda environment - option 2)